2020–2022 Serbian protests: 7 September 2020

 A group of citizens gathered at noon on 7 September in front of the "Trampoline" Institute to protest against, as they say, the announced trials of vaccines against the corona virus.
 The protest came after the Reuters news agency reported two days earlier that Serbia, together with Pakistan and two other countries, had agreed to participate in the testing of the corona virus vaccine produced by the Chinese company CNBG.
 Minister of Health Zlatibor Lončar denied, saying that the conditions for such testing to be done in the country have not been met, saying that the officials will be the ones who will appear before the public if something like that happens.
-The protest was led by Dr. Jovana Stojković, who told the gathered that the Minister of Education announced that the children would be taken away from their parents if they were not vaccinated, so the gathered people carried banners "We will not give you children".
+The protest was led by Dr. Jovana Stojković, who told the gathered that the Minister of Education announced that the children would be taken away from their parents if they were not vaccinated, so the gathered people carried banners such as "We will not give you children".
 Stojković connects vaccines with billionaire Bill Gates and claims that there is no evidence that vaccines are safe and that they can cause serious side effects.
 They also gathered against the announcement that children who will have symptoms of the corona virus during their stay at school will be tested without the consent of their parents.
 There were several members of the MUP around the "Trampoline" building, the protest was peaceful and rarely any of the participants wore protective masks.